laravel/spark-aurelius-mollie/readme.md

     "laravel/spark-aurelius": "^0.1.0",
     "mpociot/vat-calculator": "^2.4",

+*Note: do NOT publish Cashier's assets.
+Spark's installer will take care of this.*

 Next, run the composer update command.
 You may be prompted for a GitHub token in order to install the private Spark repository.
 Composer will provide a link where you can create this token.